 Applying for the grantTo apply, complete the following steps:

-- read the application guidelines and terms and conditions
+- read the application guidelines , frequently asked questions (FAQ’s) and application tips

 Assessment processIn addition to meeting the eligibility criteria, applications will be assessed against the following: